brunomorency/sampic-client/README.md

 # SAMPIQUE
 Deploy utility for AWS Serverless Application Model (SAM) based projects that significantly speeds up time to deploy updates when the only change is the code of Lambda function and the rest of the stack is the same.

-It builds upon `aws cloudformation package` but will figure out if simply updating code of Lambda functions is enough or whether a complete `aws cloudformation deploy` is required.
+It builds upon `aws cloudformation package` but will figure out if simply updating code of Lambda functions or updating stack parameters is enough or whether a full `aws cloudformation deploy` is required.

 ## Install
 Install this package globally.